Joseph C. Kunz, Jr.

 Essays on Faith, Freedom, and the Fight for Clarity

-The Builder’s Life — Volume I establishes the moral and intellectual foundation of the entire series.
+Volume 1 establishes the moral and intellectual ground on which the entire Builder’s Life series stands.

-This volume is concerned with first principles—faith, moral order, clarity of thought, and responsibility—and with what happens to individuals and cultures when those foundations erode.
+This volume is concerned with first principles—faith, moral order, clarity of thought, and responsibility—and with what happens when those foundations are treated as negotiable.
 It does not argue from outrage or nostalgia.
 It examines consequences.
 Quietly.
 Relentlessly.

-At its core, Volume I asks a simple but uncomfortable question:
+At its core, Volume 1 asks a simple question most modern people avoid:

-What kind of life is possible when meaning is treated as optional, language is bent to avoid responsibility, and freedom is severed from moral restraint?
+What kind of life is possible when meaning becomes optional, language becomes evasive, and freedom is cut loose from moral restraint?

 Faith as Moral Architecture